 - What procedure does the trademark office follow when determining whether to grant a registration?
 Are applications examined for potential conflicts with other trademarks?
 Are letters of consent accepted to overcome an objection based on a third-party mark?
 May applicants respond to rejections by the trademark office?

 Each trademark application will undergo preliminary (formal) and substantive examination, with the entire registration procedure estimated to take approximately one year.

 The receiving office is to complete the formal examination within one month of the filing date.
-If formal requirements are met, a decision establishing the application’s filing and priority dates should follow, as well as the publication of the trademark on the Eurasian Economic Commission’s website.
+If formal requirements are met, a decision establishing the application’s filing and priority dates should follow, as well as the publication of the trademark on the EEC’s website.
 Should the receiving office find deficiencies in the application, it issues an office action, to which the applicant must respond within three months (extendable up to an additional three months, provided an extension request is submitted no later than five days prior to the deadline to respond).

 Next, each EAEU member state is to conduct separate substantive examinations.
 The applicant will be invited to pay the official fees for the substantive examination according to the payment requests sent by the national offices.
 If the official examination fees are not paid to each national office within a month, the receiving office will reject the trademark application.
 If the official fees are paid, the receiving office will forward the application to other national offices.
 However, all future correspondence with regard to the application is handled through the receiving office only, which will issue a decision based on the examination reports provided by the national IP offices.
 Again, the receiving office can be any of the national offices of the EAEU member states.

 The substantive examination is to be conducted within six months of the date that the receiving office sends the application materials to national offices.
 During this time, the national trademark offices examine an application as to the absolute and relative grounds of refusal.